wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 ### WavefrontTracer and WavefrontSpanReporter

-Wavefront uses a pair of objects create and report trace data:
+Wavefront uses a pair of objects to create and report trace data:

 * A `WavefrontTracer` creates spans and traces.
 * A `WavefrontSpanReporter` forwards the trace data to the `WavefrontSender`.